Ice Climbing & Glacier Hiking on Solheimajokull Glacier

 Why we love this tour

-Enter a frozen lunar landscape of ice and volcanic ash for a thrilling excursion of glacier hiking and ice climbing.
-Explore the Solheimajokull glacier and for stunning views and an icy excursion.
+You'll enter a frozen landscape of ice and volcanic ash and enjoy thrilling glacier hiking and ice climbing!

 - Climb your way up crevasses and huge cracks in the ice